emacs-jp/emacs-jp.github.com/docs/tips/emacs-lisp-elements.md

     (message "I have no idea what type of thing your argument `%s' is" argument))))
 ```

-I want you to evaluate it and pass it different arguments to test what it does ([[#h:evaluate-emacs-lisp][Evaluate Emacs Lisp]]).
+I want you to evaluate it and pass it different arguments to test what it does ([Evaluate Emacs Lisp](#h:evaluate-emacs-lisp)).
 Here are two examples:

 ```emacs-lisp
 (my-toy-cond "")